DataDog/the-monitor/monitoring-101/monitoring_101_collecting_the_right_data.md

 ## Conclusion: Collect ’em all

 -   Instrument everything and collect as many work metrics, resource metrics, and events as you reasonably can.
-Observability into complex systems demands comprehensive measurements.
+Observability of complex systems demands comprehensive measurements.
 -   Collect metrics with sufficient granularity to make important spikes and dips visible.
 The specific granularity depends on the system you are measuring, the cost of measuring and a typical duration between changes in metrics—seconds for memory or CPU metrics, minutes for energy consumption, and so on.
 -   To maximize the value of your data, tag metrics and events with several scopes, and retain them at full granularity for at least a year.